uber/bayesmark/README.rst

 .. code-block:: bash

-   pip install bo-benchmark
+   pip install bayesmark

 However, to also require installation of all the "built in" optimizers for evaluation, run:

 .. code-block:: bash

-   pip install bo-benchmark[optimizers]
+   pip install bayesmark[optimizers]

 It is also possible to use the same pinned dependencies we used in testing by `installing from the repo <#install-in-editable-mode>`_.